 • Grand Targhee Mountain Resort: Located on the typically snowier west side of the Tetons in Alta, Wyoming, the 'Ghee is known for the most powder days of any ski area in the country!
 Targhee—which celebrated its 50th anniversary in 2019— is tucked away on the western slope of the Tetons above Driggs, Idaho, but actually resides in the very last edge of Wyoming.
 With a vertical drop of 2,270 feet, it offers a mellower atmosphere with excellent skiing for all abilities and plenty of challenges if you look for them.
 Grand Targhee is about an hour's drive from Jackson, accessed via the scenic Teton Pass/Hwy 22 which starts in Wilson, Wyoming, and ends in Victor, Idaho.
 Targhee is one of the least crowded resorts you'll ever ski.
 The gladed skiing is excellent and there are plenty of forested areas to confidently explore.
 And did we mention the epic powder?
-The resort is open from mid-November to late April.
+The resort is open from November 17th to late April.

 Traveler Tip: If you'd rather not bring your own skis, boots, and poles with you, there are several places in town where you can rent great equipment and of course, rental gear is available at each resort.